This article contains 9 habits and strategies that help in promoting innovation and creativity at the workplace.

 Getting up early can help you in all these aspects of intelligence, imagination, empathy and more.

-Rewarding the habit of getting up early can benefit the hospitality professionals and in return would help them come up with innovative ideas.
+Rewarding the habit of getting up early can benefit professionals and in return would help them come up with innovative ideas.

 Getting up early gives our mind, body and spirit the required dose of cosmic energy and fresh oxygen which helps our neurons to stay fresh to let innovation and creativity sprout from within.